json-logic/.github/TEST_FORMAT.md

 ## Commentary and Section Headers

 Strings in the root array will be ignored by the JSON Logic test processor.
-This allows you to add commentary or section headers to organize and describe groups of tests.
+This allows you to add comments or declare section headers to provide human-readable information in your test-suite.

 For example:

 ```json
 [